-Bitcoin's move into mainstream acceptance is also aided by its merging with culture.
-Home to the Los Angeles Lakers and the late Kobe Bryant, the iconic Staples Centre, a beacon of LA and sports culture, will be known as the Crypto.com Arena for the next 20 years after the Singapore cryptocurrency exchange signed a deal with AEG, owner and operator of the arena, has signed.
+Bitcoin’s move into mainstream acceptance is also supported by its fusion with culture.
+The iconic Staples Center, home of the Los Angeles Lakers and the late Kobe Bryant and thus a beacon of LA and sports culture, will be known as Crypto.com Arena for the next 20 years after the Singapore cryptocurrency exchange signed a deal with AEG, owner and operator of the arena.

-Additionally, El Salvador became the first country to adopt bitcoin as legal tender in 2021 under Bukele's presidency to counter rising inflation.
-El Salvador is now planning to start building a bitcoin city in addition to issuing volcanic bonds, both of which are planned for this year.
+Additionally, El Salvador became the first country to adopt Bitcoin as legal tender in 2021 under Bukele's presidency to address growing inflation.
+El Salvador is now planning to begin building a Bitcoin city, in addition to issuing volcano bonds, both of which are scheduled for this year.

-As investors steadily move away from the dollar and into crypto, bolstering its reliability as a hedge against inflation, their actions are also shedding light on the current sentiment and status of the US dollar.
+As investors steadily move away from the dollar and toward crypto, strengthening its reliability as a hedge against inflation, their actions also shed light on the current sentiment and status of the US dollar.